fwg-dev/-task-list-app-sinatra-/notes.md

 ******
 // flash messages must be built in controller messages that end in redirect
 // we want when we create, update or delete something
+// survive one page request and they are "gone"
+//flash is just a hash
+// we did not require sinata flash because in config/environment.erb bundler.require requires all gems to load including sinatra-flash
+// we build flash messages in post, patch or delete messages
 ****

 with erb - we can create instant messages that can be popoluated

+*****
+According to active record- only validation I have is password-secure
+//how to add validations- add user.rb
+//validates :name, presence: true
+//validates :email, presence: true
+//validates :email, uniqueness: true
+--- this uses active record validations that prevenent creation, saving or updatung in the db if the requirements are not met